QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 **Next meetup is scheduled for Friday, the 25.4.2025 from 6 till 8 p.m. at x-hain**

-Here are some topics we want to discuess - a continuation from March:
+Here are some topics we want to discuss - a continuation from March:

 - Salt Use Cases in Qubes OS
 - Android Use Cases in Qubes OS and in particular emulating GrapheneOS